|Study location||Hungary, Szeged|

 The course provides an overview on the development of European political systems with a focus on the two pivotal institutions of political representation: political parties and elections.
 A wide range of different institutional configurations can be found on the continent, there are examples for monarchies and republics, presidential and parliamentary systems using majoritarian, proportional or mixed electoral systems for the selection of representatives.
 This diversity of political frameworks, together with a variety of distinct cultural and historical factors, produced an exciting landscape of parties and party systems in Europe.
 The course provides students with an opportunity to better understand how European political competition evolved in modern time, how institutional and social factors affected political parties, and how they deal with the challenges of the 21st century.
 The topic of the course the examination of the parties will indicate issues like the specificities of societies and political cultures, which will make it possible to understand the political cleavages and political differences, strategies in campaigns, and political party families.

-Introduction to the International, EU and Hungarian Labour Law
+Introduction to the International, EU and Hungarian Social Security Law

 Comparative Digital Copyright Law

 This course aims to discuss some hot topics of the copyright law in the digital age, and of the internet law from a comparative law aspect.
 In the frames of the course students will be able to get familiarized with the common law solutions of the covered topics in the United States, and various types of the Continental European legal regimes, with a special focus on the law of the European Union.

 After the entry into force of the Lisbon Treaty, European integration in the field of criminal justice (Area of Freedom, Security and Justice) gained new horizons: the new competences of the EU in this field promises new criminal policy on the European level.
 The course offers the possibility to understand the process leading to change in the following areas and with the following aims:

 - Understanding the major contemporary debates and theoretical perspectives on freedom, justice and security in a European context.